Petri net: Variations on the definition

 A common variation is to disallow arc multiplicities and replace the bag of arcs W with a simple set, called the flow relation, $F \subseteq (S \times T) \cup (T \times S)$.

 This does not limit expressive power as both can represent each other.

-Another common variation, e.g. in Desel and Juhás (2001), is to allow capacities to be defined on places.
-This is discussed under extensions below.
+Another common variation is to allow capacities to be defined on places.
+This is discussed under boundedness below.

 Formulation in terms of vectors and matrices

 The markings of a Petri net $(S,T,W,M_0)$ can be regarded as vectors of non-negative integers of length $|S|$.